Ohio Offshore Wells

 Contemporary accounts of over-water drilling describe the practice of building 14 foot square “cribs” upon which traditional cable-tool rigs and their steam engines and boilers could be supported.
 Cribs had evolved as necessary engineering solutions to building bridges, dams, and other water structures.

 On Grand Lake St. Marys, oilmen built derricks atop such cribs.
-Pipelines carried the oil from producing wells to storage tanks on shore.
+Pipelines carried the oil from producing these ohio offshore wells to storage tanks hastily constructed on shore.